alexbrowMSFT/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 The final step in this process is to configure the Exchange Online organization and to allow access to the Exchange Server public folders.

 Enable the Exchange Online organization to access the on-premises public folders.
 You will point to all of your on-premises public folder mailboxes.
+In the Exchange Online PowerShell module, run the following:

 ```PowerShell
 Set-OrganizationConfig -PublicFoldersEnabled Remote -RemotePublicFolderMailboxes PFMailbox1,PFMailbox2,PFMailbox3